xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 *security information & event manager*

-oftenly used w/ a soc, it is the helper of the security teams
+offenly used in a soc environment, it gather, centralize & organize all logs from varius devices

-data gathered by the firewalls, network appliances, ids... can be filtered by the siem since all their informations aren't always relevant
+logs gathered by the firewalls, network appliances, ids... can be filtered by the siem since all their informations aren't always relevant

 the siem is: collecting, aggregating, identifying, categorising & analysing incidents or events

-siem needs continuous learning by the security team or by ai (machine learning) to keep categorising the data well
+the siem needs continuous learning by the security team or by ai (machine learning) to keep categorising the data well

-the data is next sent to the soc next

 #### soar
 <!--